 The organisation aims to defend its educators' rights to confidentiality if a complaint against them is made and is found to be unsubstantiated.
 The centre will ensure that all parties affected by this policy are made aware of their roles and responsibilities regarding child protection.

-The organisation aims to educate all parties about their roles in child protection and about signs of abuse to ensure that child protection requirements are being met.
+The organisation aims to educate all parties about their roles in child protection and also about signs of abuse and ensure that child protection requirements are implemented for the safety of all children.

 POLICY